| |

 rising pasta prices outside the parliament in Rome,

-reported by the Financial Times to have berated politicians,
+is reported by the Financial Times to have berated

-as having resulted in the accumulation of large margins
+seen as having resulted in the accumulation of large

-as wheat passes from the field to the supermarket shelf.
+margins as wheat passes from the field to the supermarket

 The set of players whose trades are least transparent